Grantseekers

 Building a Budget: Direct and Indirect Costs

-Dr. Seuss Foundation prefers to fund direct project costs, but understands that, particularly with smaller organizations, the recovery of indirect costs is a necessity.
+Dr. Seuss Foundation prefers to fund direct project costs, but understands that, particularly for smaller organizations, the recovery of indirect costs is a necessity.
 The Foundation calculates indirect costs as a percentage of direct project costs.
-If indirect costs exceed 20 percent of direct costs, and the applicant can provide justification for the amount, it may be accepted and the grant approved.
-If the applicant’s explanation is insufficient to justify the higher rate, the applicant will be notified that its grant request may not be approved.
+Applicants may not add 20% on top of direct budget costs for indirect costs.
+If indirect costs exceed 20% of direct costs and the applicant can provide justification for the amount, the amount in excess of 20% may be accepted and the grant approved.
+If the applicant's explanation is insufficient to justify the higher rate, we will notify the applicant before deciding whether to proceed with approving the request.
 If the percentage appears reasonable, the Foundation usually approves the inclusion of indirect costs in the budget.

 Indirect costs are those for activities or services that benefit more than one project.
 Their precise benefits to a specific project are often difficult or impossible to trace.
 For example, it may be difficult to determine precisely how the activities of the director of an organization benefit a specific project.